Zhai-OG/Fisheye_NLOS-LOS/README.md

-# HOW TO USE Fisheye to classify the NLOS\LOS signal
+# Using Fisheye Imaging to Classify NLOS and LOS Signals

 In complex urban environments, GNSS signals are often affected by multipath interference, leading to significant positioning errors.
 Classifying NLOS and LOS signals to mitigate multipath errors is crucial for improving positioning accuracy.
 Utilizing a fisheye lens to assist in detecting NLOS/LOS signals has been demonstrated as an effective approach.
 However, achieving precise synchronization between the timestamps of captured images and GNSS data is a key challenge.
 The default timestamp resolution of the Raspberry Pi is insufficient for this task.
 A promising solution is to use a GPS PPS (Pulse Per Second) signal to achieve microsecond-level timing accuracy on the Raspberry Pi.
 This blog is structured as follows:
 1) Required Hardware Setup – Introduction to the necessary hardware components.
 2) GNSS PPS-Based Time Synchronization – Using GPS PPS to achieve high-precision timing on the Raspberry Pi.
+3) Time synchronization - Synchronizing GNSS Timestamps with Fisheye Camera Image Timestamps
-3) Sky-View Image Analysis – Determining the 180° field of view for sky visibility assessment.
+4) Sky-View Image Analysis – Determining the 180° field of view for sky visibility assessment.
-4) GNSS-Based Orientation Estimation – Applying GNSS data for directional positioning.
+5) GNSS-Based Orientation Estimation – Applying GNSS data for directional positioning.
-5) Segmentation Algorithm – Implementing image segmentation techniques for NLOS/LOS classification.
+6) Segmentation Algorithm – Implementing image segmentation techniques for NLOS/LOS classification.

 # Required Hardware Setup (main)